okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 The submission review process begins when you click **Submit for Review** in the [OIN Wizard](/docs/guides/submit-oin-app/) or **Submit integration** in the [OIN Manager](https://oinmanager.okta.com).
 Okta sends you an email notification that your integration is now queued for review and also includes the date when the initial review is expected to finish.

-The status of your integration is shown in the **Your OIN Integrations** dashboard from the Admin Console or in the **My App Integrations** page from the OIN Manager.
+The status of your integration is shown in the **Your OIN Integrations** dashboard from the Admin Console or on the **My App Integrations** page from the OIN Manager.

 |  <div style="width:150px">OIN Wizard status</div>|  <div style="width:160px">OIN Manager status</div>  | Description |
 | --------------- | ------------ | ------------ |